kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

    know the structure of the token and the exact claims they will use in CEL expressions.
    This option helps to reduce system load and operate only with required claims.

+> TODO: Think about prefixes.
+The flag-based OIDC authenticator implementation allows to prefix usernames and groups to avoid collisions with system groups or names.
+> 1. This is a common use case.
+Users can benefit from not using CEL for it.
+> 2. Not only enforcing prefixes is useful.
+It is also possible to reject tokens if there are groups with the `system:` prefix.

 ### More about CEL

-* CEL runtime should be compiled only once if structured OIDC config option is enabled
+* CEL runtime should be compiled only once if structured OIDC config option is enabled.
+* Two variables will be available in to use in rules:
+  * `claim` for token claims
+  * `now` for the current time in UNIX format to be able to customize the expiration validation (e.g., `Rule: "claims.exp < now", Message: "Token is expired"`)
-* To make working with strings more convinient, `strings` and `encoding` [CEL extensions](https://github.com/google/cel-go/tree/v0.9.0/ext) should be enabled, e.g, to be able to split a string with comma separated fields and use them as a single array
+* To make working with strings more convenient, `strings` and `encoding` [CEL extensions](https://github.com/google/cel-go/tree/v0.9.0/ext) should be enabled, e.g, to be able to split a string with comma separated fields and use them as a single array.
-* Benchmarks are required to see how different CEL expressions affects authentication time
+* Benchmarks are required to see how different CEL expressions affects authentication time.
 * CEL expressions are called on each request.
-We should properly investigate the influence of these calls on the system latency and, if necessary, prove caching or other mechanisms to improve performance.
+We should properly investigate the influence of these calls on the system. latency and, if necessary, prove caching or other mechanisms to improve performance.
+The possibility of applying caching mechanisms should be considered.

 ### Flags

 The only flag requires to enable the feature is the `--oidc-configuration-path` flag.
 It points to the configuration file.
 On startup, kube-apiserver enables the file watcher for the configuration file and reacts to any file change.

+> NOTE: This KEP is aimed at implementing a new Kubernetes authenticator.
+> It will be possible to simultaneously enable a flag-based OIDC provider authenticator and a structured-config OIDC authenticator.

 ### Test Plan